yuxuanzhu0214/mobile-steering/README.md

 ### Bluetooth Pairing
-Make sure bluetooth is turned on on your laptop. \
+Make sure bluetooth is turned on on your PC. \
 Then, ssh into RPi and run

     hciconfig

-The bluetooth address is in BD Address section.
+The bluetooth address is `xx:xx:xx:xx:xx:xx` in BD Address section.

     hci0:   Type: Primary  Bus: UART
             BD Address: xx:xx:xx:xx:xx:xx  ACL MTU: 1021:8  SCO MTU: 64:1